dmuiruri/aws/README.md

 To run this file, the index.html file needs to be in the folder where the script is running from.

-The script could be extended to be more generic and listen to all file in a folder that may require to be updated to the AWS cloud
+The script could be extended to be more generic and listen to all files in a folder that may require to be updated to the AWS cloud.